Flagsmith/flagsmith-docs/docs/clients/overview.md

 ### 2 - Local Evaluation

 In this mode, all flag values are calculated locally, on your server.
+The Flagsmith SDK includes an implementation of the Flag Engine.

-When the SDK is initialised, it will grab the entire set of details about the Environment.
+When the SDK is initialised, it will grab the entire set of details about the Environment from the Flagsmith API.
 This will include all the Flags, Flag values, Segment rules, Segment overrides etc for that Environment.
 This full complement of data about the Environment enables the Flagsmith SDK to run the Flag Engine _locally_ and _natively_ within your server infrastructure.

 The benefits to doing this are mainly one of latency and performance.
-Your server side code does not need to hit the Flagsmith API each time a user requests their flags - the flags can be calculated locally.
+Your server side code does not need to hit the Flagsmith API each time a user requests their flags - the flags can be computed locally.
 Hence it does not need to block and wait for the response back from the Flagsmith API.

 :::tip